-Twitter Lets You Target Millions of Users Who May Like the N-Word
+Twitter Lets You Target Ads to Millions of People Who Use the N-Word

 Twitter’s ad platform lets customers choose what it calls “audience features” when creating an advertising campaign, allowing them to target any keyword.
 Type in “Nazi,” for example, and the platform says in bold lettering that there are 18.6 million users who may respond to that keyword.
 Twitter does not always reveal the audience size, particularly for terms with two or more words, such as “Jew hater.”

 The feature also suggests what it calls “follower look-alike” accounts, explaining: “Target people with interests similar to an account's followers.
 For example, enter @TwitterAds to target people likely to be interested in advertising on Twitter.”
-Type in the keyword “Hitler,” and Twitter Ads suggested we target people with interests similar to accounts with handles including @AdolfHitler_ and @SecretHitler.
+Type in the keyword “Hitler,” and Twitter Ads suggested we target people with interests similar to accounts with handles including @AdolfHiitler_ and @SecretHitler.

 This feature appears to be an automated process, and none of the hate terms The Daily Beast tried, which also included words such as “kike,” were blacklisted.
 Twitter Ads also did not autocomplete any hate terms in the “audience features” text field when tried.